Home / Coffee Knowledge / Cow's milk in coffee: Climate killer or great opportunity?

 And that's exactly what we did.
 I drove to Jonas Plattner in Reigoldswil, who supplies milk for our Café Frühling and the Kaffeemacher Café at Basel train station.

-I was accompanied by Elias Kaiser from Metaproductions , who co-conceived and produced the film.
-Caroline Siefarth from Delica placed milk in a scientific context, and Daniel Baertschi discussed milk in the context of climate change.
+I was accompanied by Elias Kaiser from Metaproductions, who co-conceived and produced the film.
+Caroline Siefarth from Delica contextualized milk within a scientific framework, and Daniel Baertschi discussed milk in a climate context.

 Dr. Caroline Siefarth, Delica

-The day with Jonas felt similar to a visit to a coffee farm.
+The day with Jonas felt similar to visiting a coffee farm.
 I tried to ask similar questions, and this overview emerged.

 Small-scale organic milk production in Switzerland, using the example of Jonas Plattner, Reigoldswil, BL

-• Jonas lets his cows graze on 30 hectares of land
+• Jonas lets his cows graze on 30ha of land

 • He owns 15 cows and 1 bull

-• The cows are a dual-purpose breed: they produce less milk but a little more meat when they are older
+• The cows are a dual-purpose breed: they give less milk, but more meat when they are old

 • Jonas' cows live to be about 15 years old, which is very old in milk production